 - Toss some add-ins at the end- Some add-ins such as chocolate chips and dried fruit should be mixed in at the end when everything has cooled down to prevent burning and melting during baking.

 - Make it gluten-free- By using certified gluten free oats.
+You can also try my gluten free Easy Black Bean Brownies.

 How to make easy crunchy homemade granola recipe from scratch?

-- Add oats, nuts, cinnamon.
+- Add in- Oats, nuts, and cinnamon.

-- Spread mixture in a tray.
+- Spread mixture- In a tray.

-- Bake and cool.
+- Bake- Until done and allow to cool.

 Granola add-ins